WHY A ‘LIMITED LIABILITY’ PARTNERSHIP?

 Partnerships have long been recognised as effective business models wherein everyone is focused on a common goal.
 You will know of some famous ones, such as the John Lewis Partnership or, more recently, the Charles Tyrwhitt shirt business.

-As with John Lewis, the pay of all our partners will be linked to our success.
+As with John Lewis, the pay of all partners will be linked to our success.
 You will still receive exactly the same money as you always have done, but now, in addition, partners will also share in the success of the partnership.
-So, every time we increase our profitability through increased revenue or cost reductions, everybody gains.
+So, every time profitability increases through enhanced revenue or cost reductions, everybody gains.
 It’s a win, win!

-And as partners, it becomes everybody’s responsibility to solve whatever problems we have and to ensure between us we deliver a completely remarkable experience for our customers.
+And as partners, it becomes everybody’s responsibility to solve whatever problems we have and to ensure the team delivers a completely remarkable experience for customers.

 WHY ‘LIMITED LIABILITY’?